Kayli/logspub/dev-security.md

   - can produce copies of itself and insert them into other programs or files
   - usually performs a harmful action

+- shift left security practices
+  - can significantly reduce the risk of releasing software with security vulnerabilities into production.
+  - helps to optimize the continuous delivery chain by making security part and parcel of the development process

 ## penetration testing [^2]